The Big Picture On Profitable Niche Real Estate Investments:

 And they’re easier to finance than many investors believe.
 “These vast complexes are tailor-made for easy financing and earning good money in the process,” Beatty adds.
 Lenders like RCN Capital and Commercial Loan Direct cover up to 83% of the purchase price.

-You don’t have to buy these properties by yourself, or hassle with financing, tenants, contractors, or any of the other headaches of active real estate investing.
+You don’t have to buy these properties by yourself or hassle with financing, tenants, contractors, or any other headaches of active real estate investing.
 In our Co-Investing Club, we all chip in small amounts to invest in large apartment buildings.
-As fractional property owners, we get all of the benefits of owning real estate without any of the headaches of being a landlord.
+As fractional property owners, we get all the benefits of owning real estate without any headaches of being a landlord.

 Teresha Aird, co-founder of Offices.net, makes a strong case: “Reports of the demise of the office are greatly exaggerated.